kgowtham020/guardedgossipss/README.md

 ## 📱 **How to Use**
-- Sign up or log in using your email or biometric authentication.
+1. Sign up or log in using your email or biometric authentication.
-- Start chatting with friends by searching for their usernames.
+2. Start chatting with friends by searching for their usernames.
-- Create group chats to stay connected with multiple people.
+3. Create group chats to stay connected with multiple people.
-- Enable self-destruct timers for messages to ensure privacy.
+4. Enable self-destruct timers for messages to ensure privacy.
-- Check notifications for real-time updates on new messages.
+5. Check notifications for real-time updates on new messages.

   ---

 ## 🎯 **Future Enhancements**
-Dark Mode: Toggle between light and dark themes.
+1. Dark Mode: Toggle between light and dark themes.
-Media Sharing: Send images, videos, and files securely.
+2. Media Sharing: Send images, videos, and files securely.
-Voice and Video Calls: Secure real-time communication beyond text.
+3. Voice and Video Calls: Secure real-time communication beyond text.
-Two-Factor Authentication (2FA) for additional login security.
+4. Two-Factor Authentication (2FA) for additional login security.
-Custom Stickers to make chats more fun.
+5. Custom Stickers to make chats more fun.

 **🛡 Security Features**
-AES-256 Encryption ensures that messages are only accessible to authorized users.
+1. AES-256 Encryption ensures that messages are only accessible to authorized users.
-Biometric Authentication prevents unauthorized access to the app.
+2. Biometric Authentication prevents unauthorized access to the app.
-No Central Storage: We don't store your messages on any server.
+3. No Central Storage: We don't store your messages on any server.
-Self-Destruct: Set timers to delete chats after a certain period.
+4. Self-Destruct: Set timers to delete chats after a certain period.

-**📋 License**
+## 📋 **License**
-This project is licensed under the MIT License – see the LICENSE file for details.
+- This project is licensed under the MIT License – see the LICENSE file for details.

+## 🤝 **Contributing**
+ We welcome contributions!
+If you'd like to contribute:

+## 🧑‍💻 **Contact**
+_Developed by Kaditham Gowtham._
+*For any inquiries, feel free to reach out:*
+*📧 Email: kgowtham020@gmail.com